-Did you know that, as of January 2017, there have been more than 1,800 sizeable security breaches of healthcare information?
-Sizeable means that each of these 1,800 breaches disclosed the patient information of more than 500 people at a time.
+Did you know that as of January 2017, there have been more than 1,800 sizeable security breaches of healthcare information?
+Each of these 1,800 breaches disclosed the patient information of more than 500 people at a time.

-These cases are on the U.S. Dept. of Health and Human Services (HHS)website for everyone to see.
-How can you keep your hospital or practice off this list?
+All of these cases can be viewed on the U.S. Dept. of Health and Human Services (HHS) website.
+How can you keep your hospital/practice off this list?

 Here are some HIPAA tips to keep in mind for 2017:

 - Know that the HHS Office for Civil Rights (OCR) has identified two areas of focus in 2017: